 MA: Essential.
 Making for myself is about as interesting, to me, as eating alone.
 An activity done out of survival necessity, but really the joy is connection.
 From a sense of survival in the time of value/commodity exchange.

 STOP BATH, 2017, multimedia installation, images from Memoria Technica, single-channel video, audio composition.
-The film is part of the larger body of work: Virtual Material exploiting several aspects of photography while engaging in phenomenological subjects with water, stones, forests, technology, vision, body, perception, ethics, joy, and care.
-The Virtual Material body of work includes: Trânsito, Teknovisuell Experience, Sonidos, Fleuressence, Relatively Dimensional Still-Life, 1919 in 2017, videos, installations, as prints, projections, wall coverings, acrylic prints, garments.
+The film is part of the larger body of work: Virtual Material body of work, exploiting photography while engaging in phenomenological subjects based on vision, body, time, and parietal aspects of perception.
+The Virtual Material body of work includes: Trânsito, Teknovisuell Experience, Souni, Fleuressence, Relatively Dimensional Still-Life, 1919 in 2017, videos, installations, as prints, projections, wall coverings, acrylic prints, garments.
 Contact: mariammanart@icloud.com Stop Bath looks at Lacan’s concepts of flickering and screen memories, and the structures of narrative through the elements of nature and a digitally cast coloured vision.
 This video and those found on this website are included in the Videokunstarkivet, administered by the Nasjonalmuseet in Oslo, Norway.

 October 2017: Thursday, 12 Oct & Friday 13 Oct: kl.
 17 – 20 Saturday 14 Oct kl.
 12 – 20